AceZz/bedtime-writer/doc/configuration.md

     * `openai` (default): use OpenAI's image generation API.
 Use the Google Cloud Secret as a key, which can be read from `.secret.local` when using the Firebase emulators.
     * `fake`: use the fake image API.
+* `USE_FIREBASE_EMULATORS`
+    * Only useful in `.env.local`.
+    * If `true`, the application will use the Firebase emulators.
+This is required for launching tests (either locally or on the CI) and using the [admin](./admin.md) tools locally.
+    * If unspecified or not `true`, the tests will fail and the admin tools will write to the remote database.